llTahall/JavaScript-TODO-List/README.md

 A simple and interactive To-Do List web application built using HTML, CSS, and Vanilla JavaScript.

-This project allows users to add, remove, and update tasks, with data persistence using localStorage.
+This project allows users to add and remove tasks using localStorage.

 🚀 Features